ucf-draco-mike/silver-eureka/content/copy.md

 ## Form intro

 Have something close but not exactly what is listed?
-Offer it anyway — near-equivalents often work, and we will tell you quickly either way.
+Offer it anyway — near-equivalents might work, and we will tell you quickly either way.

 ## Form intent note

-A firm offer is not the only useful answer.
-A maybe, a "not this semester, try me in the spring", or the name of a colleague who owns one are all worth having, and all take the same two minutes.
-Tell us which of those this is and we will treat it accordingly.
+A firm offer is not the only useful help.
+A maybe, a "not this semester, try me in the spring", or the name of a colleague who owns one all help me out.
+Tell me which of those this is and we will treat it accordingly.

 ## Success message (shown after submit)